codesinging/pin-migration/README.md

 php think migrate:init
 ```

-This command will create a `migration` named configuration file.
+This command will create a configuration file named `migration.php` in the config directory.

 ### Commands